A first time buyer guide to buildings insurance | money.co.uk

 There are lots of ways to cut the cost of your buildings insurance when the time comes to renew your policy, but the most important thing to remember is to notify your insurer of any changes to your home.

-Renewing an existing policy without telling your insurer about your new extension could cost you thousands if there is an accident.

-Remember, even if your provider offers you a reduced premium, there may still be better deals out there.
+Renewing an existing policy without telling your insurer about your new extension could cost you thousands if you need to claim.
+Remember, even if your provider offers you a reduced premium, there may still be better deals out there so always shop around before you renew.

-Buildings insurance may be the only type of policy required by your mortgage lender, but there are other important forms of cover to consider as a first time buyer.
+Buildings insurance may be the only type of policy required by your mortgage lender, but there are other important forms of cover to consider as a first-time buyer.

 Life insurance can pay off the outstanding balance of your mortgage if you die, meaning your loved ones will not be left with the debt.

-Mortgage protection insurance will cover the cost of repaying your debt if you are unable to work due to illness.
+Mortgage protection insurance will cover your mortgage repayments if you are unable to work due to illness.

-Home buyer protection insurance can cover some of your upfront costs, such as valuation fees, if your purchase falls through.
+Homebuyer protection insurance can cover some of your upfront costs, such as valuation fees, if your purchase falls through.

 Protect your home and belongings for less by comparing home insurance policies to cover a range of property types and individual circumstances.